CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/NetQ-NVLink-API-User-Guide.md

 ## API Responses

-An NetQ NVLink API response comprises a status code, any relevant error codes (if unsuccessful), and the collected data (if successful).
-The API uses conventional HTTP response codes to indicate the success or failure of an API request:
+The NetQ NVLink API uses conventional HTTP response codes to indicate the success or failure of an API request:

 | Code | Name | Description |
 | ---- | ---- | ----|